lrrp/csv-validator/README.md

 Options:
-  -V, --version              output the version number -a, --abort-early          move to the next line as soon as an error is encountered (default: false) -d, --dynamic-typing       convert data into the appropriate type according to their format (default: false) -e, --encoding <encoding>  specify the encoding of the files (default: "utf8") -q, --quiet                hide the list of errors encountered (default: false) -s, --skip-empty-lines     ignore empty lines in the CSV file (default: false) -h, --help                 display help for command
+  -V, --version              output the version number -a, --abort-early          move to the next line as soon as an error is encountered -d, --dynamic-typing       convert data into the appropriate type according to their format -e, --encoding <encoding>  specify the encoding of the files (default: "utf8") -q, --quiet                hide the list of errors encountered -s, --skip-empty-lines     ignore empty lines in the CSV file -h, --help                 display help for command
 ```